conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

 * ``config_options()``: This method is used to **constrain** the available options in a package **before they take a value**.
 If a value is assigned to a setting or option that is deleted inside this method, Conan will raise an error.
-In this case we are **deleting the fPIC option** in Windows because that option does not exist for that operating system.
+In this case we are **deleting the fPIC option** on Windows because that option does not exist for that operating system.
 Note that this method is executed before the ``configure()`` method.

 Be aware that deleting an option using the ``config_options()`` method has a different result from using the ``configure()`` method.
 Deleting the option in ``config_options()`` **is like we never declared it in the recipe** which will raise an exception saying that the option does not exist.
 However, if we delete it in the ``configure()`` method we can pass the option but it will have no effect.
-For example, if you try to pass a value to the ``fPIC`` option in Windows, Conan will raise an error warning that the option does not exist:
+For example, if you try to pass a value to the ``fPIC`` option on Windows, Conan will raise an error that the option does not exist:

 .. code-block:: text
     :caption: Windows